DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

 The Security framework provides APIs to create and free sessions for crypto/ethernet devices, where sessions are mempool objects.
-It is the application's responsibility to create and manage the session mempools.
-The mempool object size should be able to accommodate the driver's private data of security session.
+It is the application's responsibility to create and manage two session mempools - one for session and other for session private data.
+The private session data mempool object size should be able to accommodate the driver's private data of security session.
+The application can get the size of session private data using API ``rte_security_session_get_size``.
+And the session mempool object size should be enough to accommodate ``rte_security_session``.

 Once the session mempools have been created, ``rte_security_session_create()`` is used to allocate and initialize a session for the required crypto/ethernet device.